AdobeDocs/events.it-IT/help/experience-manager-gems/overview.md

 ## Prossimo evento AEM GEMs

-17 aprile 2024 - **Guida introduttiva ai Edge Delivery Services per AEM Forms** Rispondete alla richiesta / Registratevi [qui](https://aem-augs.adobe.com/events/details/adobe-experience-manager-aem-learning-chapter-presents-aem-gems-getting-started-with-edge-delivery-services-for-aem-forms/)
+29 maggio 2024 - **EDGE DELIVERY SERVICES e AEM ASSETS** La registrazione sarà aperta a breve.

 <!--  Remove the comment marks, and put the upcoming event in the below table